francis-du/url-shortener/README.md

 ![What's it](https://img.shields.io/badge/What's%20it-orange?style=for-the-badge)

-URL-Shortener is a simple url shortener that is build on Cloudflare Workers using Short.io API.
+URL-Shortener is a simple app that is build on Cloudflare Workers using Short.io API.

 [![index](src/images/index.png)](https://short.francis.run)